ephraimduncan/awesome-developer-dictionary/README.md

 ## Q

+- **Query**: a request that send to retrieve information from database and information system
 - **Query Language**: a computer programming language that requests and retrieves data from database and information systems by sending queries.

 ## R